Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 This little guy comes in a mini size.
 Perfect for people who travel or use a small makeup bag to get ready at the gym!

 Rounded bristles make it perfect for buffing and blending your foundation.
-This product is pretty close to a flat top, making it an easy item to use for more coverage.
+In addition, this product is pretty close to a flat top, making it an easy item to use for more coverage.

 Bristles are made from cruelty-free hair and have a soft touch handle.